 How To Wear Big ol’ Fat Ties

-If you’re anything like me and spend a fair amount of time drooling over photos from Pitti, you’ll notice that fat ties are having a resurgence.
-After finding popularity in the 70s and 80s, these big suckers are back with a vengeance in a whole host of patterns and fabrics.
+After finding popularity in the 70s and 80s, fat ties are back with a vengeance in a whole host of patterns and fabrics.

 Generally worn with softer tailoring and high-waisted trousers, this version of the neck tie needs to be knotted tightly to ensure your look remains sharp and doesn’t slip into becoming baggy.
 Adding a dimple below the knot is a nice touch and shows that you know your double four-in-hand from your Windsor.
 Having the thin end of your tie showing from behind is also a must as it shows off the craftsmanship of your piece whilst also adding a degree of nonchalance and ease to a look that can otherwise become terribly big wig corporate.
 If you’re looking to dabble with this broader style of the accessory, look at stockists like Drake’s, Berg & Berg or, closer to home, Calder Sartoria offers a range of exceptional options.